fabianmerino/gateway/README.md

 ### OPC UA Configuration

-The `opcua` section contains the following properties:
+The `opcua` section is an array that supports multiple OPC UA servers.
+Each entry contains the following properties:

-- `enabled`: Whether OPC UA is enabled (true/false).
+- `enabled`: Whether this OPC UA server is enabled (true/false).
 - `serverUrl`: The OPC UA server URL.
+- `deviceName`: (Optional) The name for this OPC UA device.
+If not provided, automatically generates "device-opcua-1", "device-opcua-2", etc.
 - `tags`: An array of OPC UA tags to monitor.

 Each OPC UA tag contains the following properties: